Aboriginal and Torres Strait Islander readers are advised that the following material contains the name of a person who has died.

 The death of any Yolŋu person is usually accompanied by strict traditional protocols which prohibit the use of the deceased’s name.

 Hence, following his passing in July 2017, Gurrumul Yunupingu’s family initially asked for his full name and face not to be used for cultural reasons.
 However, several months later, following the final funeral ceremony, his family gave permission for Gurrumul Yunupingu’s name and image to be used publicly so as to ensure his legacy will live on.
 See the link here which includes a further video of Gurrumul Yunupingu performing.

-Please take the time to visit the links above and enjoy the unique talents of a great Indigenous Australian musician.
+Please take the time to visit the links above and enjoy the unique talents of this great Aboriginal musician.

 Japanese haiku writers often reference locations by name, thereby inviting the reader to bring their knowledge of place into the poem.
 Take, for example, this haiku by Masaoka Shiki (1867-1902): biting into a persimmona bell resoundsHōryū-ji While Shiki did not write this haiku at the Hōryū-ji Temple, it’s thought he referenced the temple because it…